Lochy2000/MineSweeper-test/README.md

 ## User Experience (UX)

 ### Site Purpose
-The purpose of this game was to be a fun logical puzzle game.
+The purpose of this was to be a fun logical puzzle game.
 Where a player can test there ability to figure out how to complete the gameboard without hitting a bomb.

 ### Audience
-This game was created for minesweeper fans, also in general this a fun game to play/
+This game was created for minesweeper fans, also in general this a fun game to play.

 ### Communication
 Game proives clear intructions and also input location.
-Additionally, it has ASCII art which displays a colourful phrases on the games progression, example GAMEOVER or WELL DONE!!
+Additionally, it has ASCII art which displays colourful phrases on the games progression, example GAMEOVER or WELL DONE!!

 ### User Goals
-The goal is to clear the hidden game board by tpying in specific locations to the input section.
+The goal is to clear the hidden game board by typing in specific locations to the input section.
 However, the board has hidden bombs.
 The game provides hints in the form of numbers of how many bombs there are in a 3x3 area.
 For example if the number is 0 there are no bombs with a 3x3 area of that 0.

 ### Future Goals
 Difficulty levels.
-This can be done by adding three game modes which have more or less number of bombs.
+This can be done by adding levels which have more bombs to make it more difficult.

 ### Flowchart